Our real estate commission calculator helps you estimate the total amount you'll pay in realtor fees when selling your home.

 Real estate agent commissions are usually the largest cost of selling a home.
-Nationally, home sellers pay an average total commission rate of 5–6%, with the total split between the seller's agent and the buyer's agent.
-On a $500,000 home, that's about $27,450 in realtor commissions!
+Home sellers pay an average total commission rate of 5–6%, which includes the seller's agent fee and the buyer's agent fee.
+On a $400,000 home, that can equal $24,000 in realtor commissions!

 Real estate commission calculator

 Understanding the costs of selling your home is crucial, and our real estate commission calculator is designed to help you do just that.
-Here's how to use this tool effectively:
+Here's how to use this tool:

 - Enter the sale price.
 Start by entering the sale price you expect to receive for your home.
-For example, if you aim to sell at $300,000, input that amount in the 'Sale Price' field.
+For example, if you aim to sell at $300,000, input that amount in the 'Estimated home value' field.

 ⚠️ Important: This calculator is intended for estimation purposes only and should not replace a seller's net sheet, which provides a more accurate representation based on actual figures and is typically provided by a realtor, title company, or attorney.